crowdfavorite/wp-strtr/README.md

     * Be alphanumeric (underscores are allowed, too)
     * Start with a letter
     * Not be too long
 * Review and modify style partials as needed.
 Note that the `assets/style.source/lib/` directory is intended for Sass partials that should remain as-is (such as Normalize).
-However, the following are generally fair game:
+However, the rest are generally fair game.
-    * `assets/style.source/style.scss` is where all of your partials are imported.
-Note the import order inside (and supporting comments about that order).
-In general, the idea is to import libs/partials with no output first, then go from most generic (Normalize, `_semantic.scss`) to most specific.
-    * `assets/style.source/_base.scss` contains the primary Sass variables and configurations.
-    * `assets/style.source/_misc.scss` is to house any styles that don't fit nicely anywhere else.
-    * `assets/style.source/_mixins-custom.scss` is where you should place your mixins that are custom for your project.
-    * `assets/style.source/_mixins-underscores.scss` contains some mixins ported over from Underscores.
-    * `assets/style.source/_semantic.scss` is for styling semantic/vanilla HTML elements.
-There generally shouldn't be any reference to a class or ID-based selector inside here.
-Note that this partial (like most others) are loaded after Normalize.
-    * `assets/style.source/_wp-comments.scss` includes styles related to display of comments.
-    * `assets/style.source/_content.scss` includes styles related to display of content.
-    * `assets/style.source/_layout.scss` is where the overall site layout and breakpoints are configured.
-You'll see code here that sets different numbers of container columns based on the breakpoints defined in `_base.scss`, and code that sets how many columns the content and sidebar areas should cover at those sizes, etc.
-    * `assets/style.source/_wp-media.scss` for styles related to display of images, videos, galleries, etc.
-    * `assets/style.source/_wp-menus.scss` for styling menus
-    * `assets/style.source/_wp-utilities.scss` includes various helper classes, in particular those that are commonly used by WordPress (`.alignleft`, `.alignright`, etc).
-    * `assets/style.source/_wp-widgets.scss` contains styles for widgets in general, as well specific widgets.